Aditya10467/javascript-aditya10467.github.io/README.md

 <h3> 👨🏻‍💻 &nbsp;About Project </h3>

-- 🎓 &nbsp; Internship: ETHANUS MERN-STACK
+- 🎓 &nbsp; Internship: ETHNUS MERN-STACK
 - 🌱 &nbsp; It is the set 1 assignment of the internship